Please refer to the Master List for directory to the other pantheons and their analysis.

 The main downsides of using Bastet are no HP or RCV multiplier, a weak active, a reliance on using actives to trigger her full multipliers (think skill delays or locked actives), and a higher skill cap to use.
 However, with the introduction of skill inheritance, you will be able to inherit a powerful and useful active onto your two leaders.

-Overall, Best Cat is a wonderful leader who will have players saying mee-wow until they evolve her into the less visually appealing Ace form.
+Overall, Best Cat is a wonderful leader who will have players saying mee-wow at your burst damage and cuteness potential.

 Devil / God